ariffmd-git/ariffmd-git/README.md

 Hello!
-I’m Arif, and this is my GitHub account where I put a lot of stuff.
+I’m Arif, and this is my GitHub account.
+A little bit about myself - I document APIs - that's easy.
+Writing great API documentation is hard.
+I write code samples, applications, and API reference guides with attention to details that developers like!!

 I use GitHub to:

 * Play around with programs in Python, Java, GoLang, and JavaScript:

 * I also use my GitHub to document APIs, API Best Practices, Processes, and anything related to APIs.

-* I document APIs - That's easy.
-Writing great API documentation is hard.
-I write code samples, applications, and API reference guides with attention to details that developers like!!

 ### *My Professional Odyssey*